calico21/TORQUE-VECTORING-AL-QP/SOFTWARE/TeR_ECU/Libraries/TRQ_VECTORING/readme.md

 ![Phase 9 Hardware Limits](output/graphs/sanity_phase9_dogfight_limits.png)
 Thermal-degradation and BMS-derating tests show AL-QP **actively tracking the live thermal/power envelope** — torque decays exactly in step with the derating curve rather than continuing to demand torque the inverter can't deliver (which is what the flat PD line does).
 The asymmetric-tire-wear test shows AL-QP adapting its output as effective grip decays over the run, and the ISO sine-with-dwell evasive maneuver is tracked cleanly through the dwell without oscillation.

-**Conclusion across Phases V–IX:** this is the single most award-relevant result in the repository.
-It is not a claim of "better tuning" — it is direct plotted proof that the legacy architecture's ±40 Nm ceiling and integral windup are structural ceilings on vehicle performance, and that the AL-QP formulation removes them while simultaneously being smoother, more thermally aware, and more robust to sensor noise.
+**Conclusion across Phases V–IX:** It is not a claim of "better tuning" — it is direct plotted proof that the legacy architecture's ±40 Nm ceiling and integral windup are structural ceilings on vehicle performance, and that the AL-QP formulation removes them while simultaneously being smoother, more thermally aware, and more robust to sensor noise.

 ---